NickEman132/tagalog-qali-book/README.md

-Grounds of words that might get added:
+Rounds of words that might get added but confirmation is needed:

 *balisá - restless (?) cf. balino